kbobrowski/en-api-exception-10-debug/README.md

 - `call_provideDiagnosisKeys_serial.js` - similar to previous one, but execute next call only when previous one was successful

 ##### com.google.android.gms.persistent
-- `trace_exception.js` - capture stack trace of exception inside GMS
+- `trace_exception.js` - capture stack trace of exception inside GMS (Pipe is closed)
+- `trace_all_exceptions.js` - trace all exceptions initialized with string
 - `trace_pipe.js` - monitor operations with PipedInputStream / PipedOutputStream inside GMS